LukaszGrela/master-word/apps/backend/README.md

 ### Installation of Mongo

 Described on the [mongodb website](https://www.mongodb.com/docs/v6.0/tutorial/install-mongodb-on-ubuntu/) (here for ubuntu linux, mongo version 6).
-There are direactions for other OS's.
+There are directions for other OS's.

 #### Scripts for Linux